yiyuma/technical-tutorials/Database/Basic.md

 ### MySQL in Spring
 For MySQL you have to
-Registering the Driver:
+- Registering the Driver:
-- Add MySQL Driver "mysql-connector-j" in pom.xml file.
+  Add MySQL Driver **mysql-connector-j** in pom.xml file.
-Creating the connection:
+- Creating the connection:
-- Add MySQL Connection in the application.properites file.
+  Add MySQL Connection in the application.properites file.
   ```
   spring.datasource.url=jdbc:mysql://localhost:3306/DBMS_name
   spring.datasource.username=username